-The Edward and Doris Mortola Library is located on the Pleasantville campus (914-773- 3380) and the Henry Birnbaum Library on the New York campus (212-346-1332).
+The Edward and Doris Mortola Library is located on the Pleasantville campus ((914) 773-3380) and the Henry Birnbaum Library on the New York campus ((212) 346-1332).
 Library hours vary during semesters, vacations and summer sessions, and many library resources are accessible online.
 Of particular interest to College of Health Professions students are the many databases available to support nutrition research.
-More detailed information about the nutrition research resources available at the libraries as well as additional information about the libraries are available at www.pace.edu/library.
+More detailed information about the nutrition research resources available at the libraries as well as additional information about the libraries are available online.